 If this indeed stops the 0x801c0451 message, you may try setting a new PIN after a PC reboot.

-- After restarting the system, browse to the following path –
+- After restarting the system, navigate to the following path –

 Settings (Win+I) > Accounts > Sign-in Options